Victor-Guerrero-Devs/programming-books/php-and-mySQL/02-Introducing-PHP.md

   - change the url to `mysite.v.je/wow.php`
 - voila, your first PHP script
 - everytime you refresh the page, a new number will be generated btw/ 1 to 10

+## Why Use PHP?

+**Security**

+- the code executes on the server not on the browser therefore users have zero access to it

+**Compatability**

+- since PHP executes on the server, we never have to worry if PHP is compatibile with X browser

+**Reduced load on client**

+- since PHP executes on the server, the user's browser can take it easy and just display the HTML + CSS
+- as long as our server is beefy hardware wise, we don't have to worry about our user's limited hardware

+**Choice**

+- although browsers are limited to HTML, CSS, and JS, the server can handle almost any language, one of which is PHP, that generates HTML